 During this third-year course, students will continue building on their first years of study to begin thinking more in French and to use the language more naturally and spontaneously.
 Students will begin to push beyond using the language simply as a means of exchanging information and start to use it to also share and discuss ideas.
-The range of vocabulary and language, primarily in terms of tense, will be significantly expanded.
-The textbook will be supplemented by research projects, music, literature, films and authentic texts.
+The range of vocabulary and language, will be significantly expanded.
+Material for this course will come from a variety of sources: the media, music, literature, textbooks, and the Internet.
+Discussions, presentations, and role-playing, as well as extended writing and reading, will be regular components of the class.
 The class will be conducted in French.